List of Frequently Used AHA Acronyms

 When do I need to renew my course completion card?

 Course completion cards are valid for two years through the end of the month during which the course completion card was issued.
 For more information, please refer to the Course Card Reference Guide.
+If you can't remember your Training Center or Instructor's information, visit our Lost Your AHA Completion Card page for more information.

 My card is about to expire.
 How do I get a new one?